Skip to main content

 An example of the PDF editor showing a simple address PDF opened for editing.

-Show in Reader
+Show in Legacy Reader

 Navigate to Reader Tab Materials (legacy tool) (Database โ†’ Reader and Decisions โ†’ Reader Tab Materials (legacy tool)).